dennybritz/visual-pagedump/README.md

 A crawling API that generates visual sitemaps of target pages.
+It saves page screenshots and mappings from DOM nodes to bounding boxes in the screenshot.

 #### Output